kbenedetti9/Js-school/Challenge-C02/README.md

 for that I added one more parameter that allowed to show all the results I was searching for, this by establishing a limit of 23.
 The request URL was : http://gateway.marvel.com/v1/public/characters/1011031/stories that shows after characters the ID of *Agent X* to specify the character I was requesting.
 I got *Agent X* ID with http://gateway.marvel.com/v1/public/characters, request URL used to show all characters.

+### Json

+At last, with all the results I had after I did the queries, I created one Json with two objects, it contains the results of both requests: **cable&deadpool characters** and **agent x stories**.